Westminster Energy, Environment & Transport Forum

 Proposals for market frameworks and business models will be examined, including long‑term contracts for engineered removals and power BECCS.
 Discussion will also assess the phased incorporation of verified removals into the UK Emissions Trading Scheme, and implications for carbon market regulation and standards, looking at issues around eligibility, early deployment and flexibility given uncertainty around BECCS timelines.

-Delegates will also consider priorities for monitoring, reporting and verification (MRV), permanence and certification, including development of the UK GGR standard, sustainability criteria, feedstock sourcing, and options for independent governance and accountability.
+Delegates will also consider priorities for MRV, permanence and certification, including development of the UK GGR standard, sustainability criteria, feedstock sourcing, and options for independent governance and accountability.

 Enablers, infrastructure & implementation